 Design by Pana, a social business producing furniture from reclaimed wood and accessories from waste, which employs people from marginalised communities and people with mental disabilities or special needs, received EUR 10 000.

 The EUR 25 000 Special Category Prize on equal opportunities (with a special emphasis on people with disabilities) was split equally between BLITAB (Austria), which is introducing the world’s first tactile tablet for reading and writing for blind and visually impaired people, and Marioway (Italy), which has created an innovative hands-free, two-wheeled, self-balancing, verticalising, electric wheelchair for paraplegics.

-For the first time, the EIB Institute is also inviting the general public to choose the project it prefers by voting here before 26 October.
-The winner will receive EUR 1 000 in the form of the new Dean’s Circle Prize.
+For the first time, the EIB Institute also invited the general public to choose the project it preferred by voting.
+BLITAB was the winner and received EUR 1 000 in the form of the new Dean’s Circle Prize.

 Sixteen finalists from ten countries had initially been selected for the Tournament from 342 proposals submitted by applicants from 29 countries – the largest ever number for the SIT.
 Over two days in July, the finalists participated in a mentoring bootcamp in Madrid, organised in cooperation with the Instituto de Empresa, in which experts offered practical advice aimed at improving all aspects of each project.

 During the Final Event, the finalists defended their project before a Jury composed of six social innovation specialists, chaired by Sophie Robin (Stone Soup Consulting) and also including Olivier de Guerre (PhiTrust), José Tomás Frade (former EIB staff member), Bernd Klosterkemper (Social Venture Fund), Meredith Niles (Impetus Trust) and Enrico Testi (Yunus Social Business Centre, University of Florence).